yeswanth08/log-api/README.md

-Of course!
-Here's the README.md version of your full text, properly formatted in Markdown:

----

 # 📄 Log API

 Welcome to **Log API** — a lightweight, scalable, and production-ready Node.js API built with Express, TypeScript, PostgreSQL, Redis, Prisma, and Docker.